Yuri-Albuquerque/yuri_blog/index.md

   <img src="images/books.jpg" width="280" height="200" />
 </p>

 Hello!
 I am PHD candidate in Applied Math and I'd like to share some of my work.
-So I hope this blog helps you to improve your knowledge in some useful tools that are provide in math.

-Not everything I've published here is exactly my own work.
+So Not everything I've published here is exactly my own work.
 Many things are progress from other researchers and papers that I am interested in.
 English language is not my native language so may I have committed several mistakes while writing here.
-Feel free to email me if you see something strangely written!
+Feel free to send me an email, if you see something strangely written!
 Please!

 Anyway, I hope you like the texts!